National Science Bowl®

 The National Science Bowl® is a nationwide academic competition that tests students' knowledge in all areas of science.
 Competing teams from diverse backgrounds are composed of four students, one alternate and a teacher who serves as an advisor and coach.
 Coordinated by the Department of Energy, this tournament challenges high school students with questions about chemistry, biology, physics, mathematics and astronomy, as well as other areas, such as Earth and computer science.

-NASA’s Jet Propulsion Laboratory hosts an annual regional competition which was held on February 4 with more than 100 Southern California high school students competing.
+NASA’s Jet Propulsion Laboratory hosts an annual regional competition which was held on February 3.
+More than 100 students from 21 schools in Los Angeles and Orange counties competed in the academic challenge, which marked JPL’s 32nd year as host.

-University High School, based in Irvine, California, won the 2023 National Science Bowl regional competition.
-Troy High School of Fullerton, California, came in second place, and Santa Monica High School placed third.
+University High School, based in Irvine, California, won the 2024 National Science Bowl regional competition.
+Troy High School of Fullerton, California, came in second place, and Arcadia High School placed third.

 The National Science Bowl is designed to inspire students to pursue careers in science or math.
-In its 32-year history, approximately 330,000 students have participated in the science bowl.
+More than 344,000 students have participated since the competition began in 1991.

 Science Spotlight